 Since acquiring the asset in July 2016, the Company has engaged with government authorities, community members and stakeholders.
-Candelaria has also closed a strategic investment with Agnico Eagle Mines Limited for C\$9.7 million and significant ownership in the Company.
-A thorough review and update of the current Environmental Impact Assessment has been completed and submitted to SERMARNAT, the Mexican Environmental Authority.
-The permitting process will now follow federally mandated guidelines and timelines necessary for approval.
+Candelaria has also closed a strategic investment with Agnico Eagle Mines Limited for \$9.7 million and significant ownership in the Company.
+A thorough review and update of the Environmental Impact Assessment has been completed.
+The Company is evaluating the proper moment to submit to the permit to SEMARNAT, the Mexican Environmental Authority, based on recent changes in the elected federal and state officials and pending change in government agencies.